BearMetalWeb/BearMetalWeb.github.io/docs/electronics/electrical-components.md

 ## PDP

-The Power Distribution Panel (PDP) serves the same purpose as the PDH.
+The PDP serves the same purpose as the PDH.
 We don't typically use the PDP on competition robots due to the fact that it lacks features available on the PDH.

 <img src="https://cdn11.bigcommerce.com/s-7cuph2j78p/images/stencil/1280x1280/products/188/586/PDP__05475.1641569906.jpg?c=1" alt="PDP" width="400"/>